Seher Şeniz: Career

 Şeniz first gained public attention in 1965 when she won the "Beach Beauty" competition where Seyyal Taner placed third.
 In 1966, she secured second place in the Miss Turkey pageant but became infamous for angrily throwing her runner-up sash at the jury.
 Her film debut came with Kelle Koltukta (1962), and she appeared in more than 20 films, many of which followed the adventure or erotic themes popular at the time.
 Notably, she starred opposite Yılmaz Güney in the 1965 film Tehlikeli Adam.
 Despite her talent, her striking beauty often led her to be cast in femme fatale roles.
 She was married three times, first at the age of 16 in İzmir, then to an American, Anthony Wilkins, and later to her Armenian husband Teknur Kiraz, with whom she settled in Paris.
 While in France, she performed in renowned strip clubs such as the Moulin Rouge, and became the first Turkish woman to be featured in Playboy magazine.
 Upon returning to Turkey, she focused on belly dancing and performed in major nightclubs and venues in Istanbul, including Parizien.
-Her charisma, bold persona, and provocative performances made her a sex symbol of her era.